 An eruption approximately 174,000 years ago created what is now the West Thumb of Yellowstone Lake.
 The last lava flow was about 70,000 years ago.

-Is the volcano dormant or extinct or still active?
+Is the volcano still active?

 What is Yellowstone National Park doing to prevent an eruption?

 Nothing can be done to prevent an eruption.
 The temperatures, pressures, physical characteristics of partially molten rock, and immensity of the magma chamber are beyond human ability to impact—much less control.